-The real talent and special feature in this pedal in our opinion is that this company hand-matches the NOS Germanium transistors to exacting specifications for pedal-to-pedal consistency.
+The real talent and special feature of this pedal in our opinion is that this company hand-matches the NOS Germanium transistors to exacting specifications for pedal-to-pedal consistency.
 This really helps take the guesswork out of purchasing a fuzz pedal and makes sure that you get that rich smooth sustain we mentioned before.

 #4.ZVEX Effects Fat Fuzz Factory Germanium Fuzz

 The ZVEX Effects Fat Fuzz Factory Germanium Fuzz is a nice enough pedal to make our top 5 list.
 While it is a bit pricey, this thing certainly comes fully loaded with nice options for bass.
-In terms of knobs, you get a volume, gate, comp, drive, and stab knob to fine tune your desired fuzz sound.
-We love that there’s a sub switch that opens up the pedal for low end madness.
+In terms of knobs, you get a volume, gate, comp, drive, and stab knob to fine-tune your desired fuzz sound.
+We love that there’s a sub-switch that opens up the pedal for low-end madness.

 #5.Way Huge WHE403 Havalina Germanium Fuzz

 Lastly, we have the Way Huge Havalina Germanium Fuzz pedal which makes our list because it is fairly cheap and affordable for those who don’t want to spend so much money on a pedal.
 But we must warn you, in this industry, you generally get what you pay for, and the Way Huge is a great example of this.
 While it is certainly cheap, the quality is just not quite there in terms of sound.

 Don’t get us wrong, it is still a very solid Germanium fuzz pedal, but it is nothing like the above-mentioned brands, so keep your expectations low for this one.
 It still features hand-selected Russian germanium transistors and a Vintage style passive tone circuit.
 So basically it gets the job done well at a good price.